xrstf/gimps/README.md

 only makes sense if you provide exactly one file, otherwise separating the output is difficult.

 If you just want to see which files would be fixed, run with `-dry-run`.

+Give `-verbose` to show all files being processed instead of just fixed files.

 ```bash
 $ cd ~/myproject